By: Steve Zimmerman

 To create a Matrix Map there are four steps:

-- Identify your “lines of business” or activities
+- Identify your programs

 - Assess relative mission impact

 Here is a more thorough explanation of each step: